daGama/.github/README.md

 ## Release notes 📖

 25 July.
-Registration via mail.
+In this release, we have implemented: Registration via mail.
 Displaying errors in the profile.
 Dubai - 59 points have been added (the result of the work of the auditors).
 Acceleration of map loading.
 Updating the feed with a swipe.
 Redesign and corrections of layout flaws.
 The Anti-fake system.
-Image recycling
+Image resize.

 ## Stay Updated 📬